bobf12/TrafficLights/README.md

 >    (2 (("a" 2) ("b" 1)))
 >    ) )

 For timed state transitions, numbers, representing time delay in seconds, are used as event names.
-E.g:
+E.g, an element in the transition table:
-> (1 ((2 3) ("b" 2)))
+> (1 ( ("b" 2) (2 3) ))

-is interpreted as a transition from state 1 to state 3 that happens 2 seconds after entering state 1, if the machine is still in state 1 at that time (an event "b" could have caused a transition to state 2 in the meantime).
+is interpreted as meaning there are two transitions from state 1: one triggered by event "b" to state 2, and one to state 3 that happens 2 seconds after entering state 1, if the machine is still in state 1 at that time (an "b" event could have caused a transition to state 2 in the meantime).